How to Start Again From Scratch

 Before we begin, there are a few items that I must address:

 - This material is presented “as is” and nobody can be held responsible for any damages or problems that might occur from the use or misuse of this information.
 Ultimately it is you that is responsible for what you do on your computer.
 However, I can reassure you that I have done my best to make sure this information is correct.
-Feel free to post any questions or problems to the PC Q&A forum.

 - If you are running a system with an older bios that does not support LBA mode for large hard disks and are using some sort of disk manager or overlay program like EZBIOS so your hard drive can be recognized, please consult the program’s documentation for instructions.